shamakabir2-debug/Prompt_Library/04-Refund-Return-Request-Classification/README.md

 - AI may misinterpret situations and apply incorrect policy rules
 - Incorrect approvals may result in financial loss
 - Unusual or edge-case scenarios may not fit predefined rules and require human judgement

+## Key Insights

+- The prompt applies structured decision logic (Approve / Reject / Review), ensuring consistent evaluation of refund requests
+- Referencing return policy rules improves transparency and reduces subjective decision-making
+- Recommended actions align directly with operational workflows, enabling efficient case handling
+- The “Review Required” fallback ensures incomplete or unclear cases are safely escalated rather than incorrectly processed
+- The prompt reduces variability across support agents, improving fairness and consistency in customer service

+---

+## Conclusion

+This prompt highlights the importance of policy-driven decision-making in refund and return processes.
+By combining structured outputs with clear policy references and fallback handling, the system enables consistent, scalable, and efficient evaluation of customer requests.
+This improves operational efficiency, reduces errors, and enhances customer trust in the ShopGO platform.